sage-org/sage-property-paths-experiments/README.md

 time quantum of 60 seconds.
 - **Virtuoso** is the Virtuoso SPARQL endpoint (v7.2.5 as of December 2020).
 Virtuoso is configured *without quotas* in order to deliver complete results, and with a single thread per query.
 - **Jena-Fuseki** is the Apache Jena Fuseki endpoint (v3.17.0).
-Fuseki is configured as Virtuoso, i.e. without quotas and a single thread per query.
+The gMark dataset is stored in a TDB database.

 ## Evaluation Metrics